vijay-shankaranand/tp/docs/DeveloperGuide.md

       Expected: No tag is deleted.
 Error details shown in the status message.

    1. Other incorrect delete tag commands to try: `delete_tag`, `delete_tag x`, `...`<br>
       Expected: Similar to previous.

+### Deleting an event

+1. Deleting an event while all events are being shown

+   1. Prerequisites: List all events using the `view_events` command.
+Multiple events in the list.

+   2. Test case: `delete_event 1`<br>
+      Expected: First event is deleted from the list.
+Details of the deleted event shown in the status message.
+Returns back to home page.

+   3. Test case: `delete_event 0`<br>
+      Expected: No event is deleted.
+Error details shown in the status message.
+Returns back to home page.

+   4. Other incorrect delete event commands to try: `delete_event`, `delete_event x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+2. Deleting an event while on the home page

+   1. Prerequisites: Be on the home screen using the `home` command.
+Event list should be displayed on the left.

+   2. Test case: `delete_event 2`<br>
+      Expected: Second event is deleted from the list.
+Details of the deleted event shown in the status message.

+   3. Test case: `delete_event 0`<br>
+      Expected: No event is deleted.
+Error details shown in the status message.

+   4. Other incorrect delete event commands to try: `delete_event`, `delete_event x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+3. Deleting an event after selecting an event

+   1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents an integer that is smaller than or equal to the event list size.

+   2. Test case: `delete_event 1`<br>
+      Expected: First event is deleted from the list.
+Details of the deleted event shown in the status message.
+Returns back to home page.

+   3. Test case: `delete_event 0`<br>
+      Expected: No event is deleted.
+Error details shown in the status message.

+   4. Other incorrect delete event commands to try: `delete_event`, `delete_event x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

 ### Selecting an event